LouvinSG/GTPS-HTTP/README.md

 # GTPS-HTTP
 simple http for gtps.
-This http only for growtopia http server. credit to https://github.com/Alexander9673 .
+This http only for growtopia http server.
+Subscribe LouvinSG!!.

 trying to sell or showing off this code is the same as a brain disorder (brain damage)